projectcalico/calico/master/getting-started/kubernetes/installation/integration.md

 ## Role-based access control (RBAC)

-When installing Calico on Kubernetes clusters with RBAC enabled, it is necessary to provide Calico access to some Kubernetes APIs.
-To do this, subjects and roles must be configured in the Kubernetes API and Calico components must be provided with the appropriate tokens or certificates to presnt which identify it as the configured API user.
+When installing {{site.prodname}} on Kubernetes clusters with RBAC enabled, it is necessary to provide {{site.prodname}} access to some Kubernetes
+APIs.
+To do this, subjects and roles must be configured in the Kubernetes API and {{site.prodname}} components must be provided with the appropriate tokens or certificates to presnt which identify it as the configured API user.

 Detailed instructions for configuring Kubernetes RBAC are outside the scope of this document.
 For more information, please see the [upstream Kubernetes documentation](https://kubernetes.io/docs/admin/authorization/rbac/) on the topic.

-The following yaml file defines the necessary API permissions required by Calico when using the etcd datastore.
+The following yaml file defines the necessary API permissions required by {{site.prodname}}
+when using the etcd datastore.

 ```